 - Your main hosting account password

 - You might even want to change your WordPress username if that’s being targeted.

 When you update your wp-config.php file with a new and very secure password you will also want to generate new secret keys by going to the WordPress Secret Key generator.

 Every time you refresh that web page it generates 8 new keys which you want to copy and paste over the old copies.

-Doing the above process without blocking the site from all IP addresses apart from your own means they can be changed again as quick as you are working through them.
+Doing the above process without blocking the site from all IP addresses apart from your own means they can be changed again as quickly as you are working through them.

 Run a Scan